shrutisankolli/Final-project/README.md

 We are going to use pseudo-random number generator for the following variables:
 1. Market return for the said stock
-2. Money Invested in the stock per year
+2. Money re-invested in the stock per year

 ## Sources Used:
 https://www.investopedia.com/articles/07/montecarlo.asp